jabt1998/planet-frontend/README.md

 ## Creating the API

-Using Express.js I created an object of planets which stored the relevant information that could be extracted from the API
+Using Express.js I created an object of planets which stored the relevant information that could be extracted from the API.

 Then I created requests:

  * Starting with a get request that would get all the entries.
  * A request that would get a specific entry based on their ID.
- * A post request that would send data to the API and then sort the entries by highest ID
+ * A post request that would send data to the API and then sort the entries by highest ID.
- * A delete request which would delete the entry base on their ID
+ * A delete request which would delete the entry base on their ID.

 All of the requests were sent with status responses and messages.